About Us

 What is the Main Street Approach to Commercial District Revitalization?

 The Main Street Approach is a community-driven, comprehensive methodology used to revitalize older traditional business districts throughout the United States.
 It is a common-sense way to address the variety of issues and problems that face traditional business districts.
-The underlying premise of the Main Street approach is to encourage economic development within the contest of historic preservation in ways appropriate to today’s marketplace.
+The underlying premise of the Main Street approach is to encourage economic development within the context of historic preservation in ways appropriate to today’s marketplace.
 The Main Street Approach advocates a return to community self-reliance, local empowerment, and the rebuilding of traditional commercial districts based on their unique assets: distinctive architecture, a pedestrian-friendly environment, personal service, local ownership, and a sense of community.

 The Main Street Four-Point Approach is a comprehensive strategy that is tailored to meet local needs and opportunities.
 It encompasses work in four distinct areas – Design, Economic Restructuring, Promotions, and Organization – that are combine to address all of the commercial district’s needs.
 The philosophy and the eight guiding principles behind this methodology make it an effective tool for community-based, grassroots revitalization efforts.
 The Main Street Approach has been successful in communities of all sizes, both rural and urban.